lucasccampos/simple_encrypt/README.md

-# Simple AES+PBKDF2 Encrypt/Decrypt Program
+# AES+PBKDF2 Encrypt/Decrypt
-Encrypt and Descrypt any text using a password
+Encrypt and Decrypt any text using a password